larspensjo/Logonaut/doc/AvalonEditScraped.md

 Inherits from `System.Windows.FrameworkElement`, implements `IScrollInfo`, `IWeakEventListener`, `ITextEditorComponent`, `System.IServiceProvider`.

 **Summary:** The core rendering control.
 It manages visual lines, interacts with the document's height tree, handles layers for background/selection/text/caret rendering, and provides coordinate transformations.
-It does not handle user input directly.
+It does not handle user input directly. **Important: Many methods dealing with visual positions expect coordinates relative to the document origin (including scroll offset), not relative to the control itself.**

 **Public Properties:**